binkley/spikes/scratch/README.md

 Easy cases:

 1. Any of nth power of 2 reaches 1 in n steps.
+Powers of 2 are the "expressway" to terminating; all terminating Collatz sequences eventually reach it.
 2. For any nth power of 2, if n is even, 2^n-1 is divisible by 3, so the quotient in that case reaches 1 in n+1 steps.
 (Quotient q is odd, and 3q+1 goes next to the nth power of 2.
 2^n-1 is a _Mersenne number_, not